pymor/pymor/docs/source/technical_overview.rst

 to vectors of the solution space of the high-dimensional |Discretization| (e.g. by linear combination with the reduced basis).
-If proper offline/online decomposition is achieved by the reductor, the reduced |Discretization| will store no high-dimensional data.
+If proper offline/online decomposition is achieved by the reductor, the reduced |Discretization| will not store any high-dimensional data.
 Note that there is no inherent distinction between low- and high-dimensional |Discretizations| in pyMOR.
 The only difference lies in the different types of operators, the |Discretization|
 contains.

-This observation comes particularly apparent in the case of the classical reduced basis method: the operators and functionals of a given discrete problem are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Discretization| containing the operators) stays the same. pyMOR reflects this fact by offering with :func:`~pymor.reductors.basic.reduce_generic_rb` a generic algorithm, which can be used to RB-project any discretization available to pyMOR.
-It should be noted however, that this reductor is only able to efficiently offline/online-decompose affinely |Parameter|-dependent linear problems.
+This observation is particularly apparent in the case of the classical reduced basis method: the operators and functionals of a given discrete problem are projected onto the reduced basis space whereas the structure of the problem (i.e. the type of |Discretization| containing the operators) stays the same. pyMOR reflects this fact by offering with :func:`~pymor.reductors.basic.reduce_generic_rb` a generic algorithm which can be used to RB-project any discretization available to pyMOR.
+It should be noted however that this reductor is only able to efficiently offline/online-decompose affinely |Parameter|-dependent linear problems.
 Non-linear problems or such with no affine |Parameter| dependence require additional techniques such as :mod:`empirical interpolation <pymor.algorithms.ei>`.